 “I don’t know what frightens me more, the power that crushes us, or our endless ability to endure it.”

-This epic, mesmerising novel is set in the underworld of contemporary Bombay.
-Shantaram is narrated by Lin, an escaped convict with a false passport who flees maximum security prison in Australia for the teeming streets of a city where he can disappear.
-Burning slums and five-star hotels, romantic love and prison agonies, criminal wars and Bollywood films, spiritual gurus and mujaheddin guerrillas – this huge novel has the world of human experience in its reach, and a passionate love for India at its heart.
+This epic, mesmerizing novel is set in the underworld of contemporary Bombay.
+Shantaram is narrated by Lin, an escaped convict with a false passport who flees maximum security prison in Australia.
+And, heads towards the teeming streets of Mumbai, India where he can disappear.
+It mainly features burning slums and five-star hotels, romantic love and prison agonies, criminal wars and Bollywood films, spiritual gurus and mujaheddin guerrillas.
+As a result, this huge novel encompasses the world of human experience in its reach and a passionate love for India at its heart.

 Order here – Shantaram

-So, what are your favourite travel books?
+So, what are your favorite travel books?
 Do let me know in the comments below 🙂